awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Adding an AWS Region to an Aurora Global Database<a name="aurora-global-database-attaching"></a>

  After you create an Aurora global database and its primary cluster, you increase its global footprint by adding one or more new AWS Regions\.
 This process involves attaching one or more secondary Aurora clusters\.
-Each secondary cluster must be in a different AWS Region than the primary cluster\.
+Each secondary cluster must be in a different AWS Region than the primary cluster and any other secondary clusters\.

 **Note**
- Currently, the maximum number of secondary Aurora clusters you can attach to an Aurora global database is four\.
-Thus, the most clusters you can associate with a global database is five: one read\-write primary cluster, and four read\-only secondary clusters\.
+The maximum number of secondary Aurora clusters you can attach to an Aurora global database is five\.
+Thus, the most clusters you can associate with a global database is six: one primary cluster with a read\-write instance and optional reader instances, and five read\-only secondary clusters\.
+ For each secondary cluster in a global database, the maximum number of reader DB instances in the primary cluster is reduced by one\.
+For example, if your global database has three secondary clusters, the maximum number of reader DB instances in the primary cluster is 12 instead of 15\.
+If the number of reader instances in the primary cluster plus the number of secondary clusters totals 15, you can't add any more secondary clusters to the global database\.

 ### Console<a name="aurora-global-database-attach.console"></a>